primatejs/primate/docs/modules/svelte.md

-# Svelte handler
+# Svelte

-The [Svelte handler module][repository] has support for SSR and hydration and serves Svelte components with the  `.svelte` extension.
+This handler module supports SSR and hydration and serves Svelte components with the `.svelte` extension.

 ## Install

 `npm i @primate/svelte`

-## Load
+## Configure

 Import and initialize the module in your configuration.